ECCC-MSC/open-data/docs/msc-data/nwp_resps/readme_resps_en.md

 ### How to access the data

-This data is available on the [DD-Alpha, the data testing website of the MSC Datamart](../../msc-datamart/readme_en.md) data server service:
+This data is available on the [DD-Alpha, the data testing website of the MSC Datamart](../../msc-datamart/readme_en.md):

 * [Experimental NetCDF data available on DD-Alpha, the data testing website of the MSC Datamart](readme_resps-datamart_en.md)